wp-plugins/listly/readme.txt

 Use Listly to create useful resource lists (eg Top 10 Wordpress plugins) or Listicle type list (eg 10 Tricks Every Wordpress Developer Wish They Knew).
 Listly is also great for creating playlists of videos, slides, audio & images.

 30% of blog posts on the web are in the form of lists.
 Numbered list posts are the best performing content on the web.
-Listly just makes those posts social and collaborative.
-Listly turns lists in a form of media on a par with slides and video.
+Listly just makes those posts social & collaborative.
+Listly turns lists in a form of media on a par with slides & video.

 Here's a video to explain the value of embedding Listly lists on your Wordpress blog: